chriskuehl/browseright/README.md

 We can't share our developer certificates/keys, but will use them to build all official releases of BrowseRight, so feel free to make changes and submit a pull request.

-The version of PhoneGap in use is contained in the repository so you shouldn't need to install it.

 ### Content
 BrowseRight contains a number of articles and quizzes.
 These are all available under the MIT license (as is our code), but are not currently in the repository.